telmonteiro/AMATERASU/README.md

 Caveats:
 - AMATERASU was tested using NIRPS spectra only, so the predefined indices are NIR lines.
-- AMATERASU was only tested with spectral lines that were more or less simmetrical and with a decent depth, so spectral lines like He I 10830 $\AA$ or Paschen $\beta$ were not considered.
+- AMATERASU was only tested with spectral lines that were more or less simmetrical and with a decent depth, so spectral lines like He I 10830 Å or Paschen $\beta$ were not considered.
 - The interpolation included seems to behave weirdly for narrow bandpasses.
-For example, with a narrow bandpass and ACTIN I could detect Proxima's rotation period, but this is hardly the case in AMATERASU (for K I (c), the rotation period was detected with bandpasses of 0.3 $\AA$ and above).
+For example, with a narrow bandpass and ACTIN I could detect Proxima's rotation period, but this is hardly the case in AMATERASU (for K I (c), the rotation period was detected with bandpasses of 0.3 Å and above).
 The interpolation method is basically the same as the "new" method in ACTIN2, and not the "true" method.

 Future upgrades:
 - Code more organized and some more functionalities (similar to ACTIN, e.g. line plots, more user friendly, etc).